 Third, what is the market value for similar pieces?
 Research comparable artwork and see what prices they are fetching.

 Finally, what is your desired profit margin?
 Once you have considered all of these factors, you can begin to price your artwork.

 Remember that prices should be flexible based on the individual show – some shows may have a higher demand for your products than others.

 As an artist, one of the most important things you can do at a craft show is to greet your customers with a smile.
 This simple act can put them at ease and make them more likely to want to browse your wares.

 If you have a booth, step out from behind it and approach customers as they walk by.
 Introduce yourself and ask them if they’re interested in seeing your work.
 If they say no, simply thank them for their time and move on.

 However, if they express interest, take the time to show them around and explain your process.
-Customers appreciate knowing the story behind the work, which may make them more likely to purchase.
+Customers appreciate knowing the story behind the work, making them more likely to purchase.